nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    ```

-   Submit your Nginx for Azure configuration.
+1. Click the `Submit` Button above the Editor to save and reload your new Nginx for Azure configuration.

-   You have just configured `Port-based routing with Nginx 4 Azure`, sending traffic on port 9001 to AKS1 NIC Dashboard, and port 9002 to send traffic to AKS2 NIC Dashboard.
+   You have just configured `Port-based routing with NGINX for Azure`, sending traffic on port 9001 to AKS1 NIC Dashboard, and port 9002 to send traffic to AKS2 NIC Dashboard.

 1. Using the Azure CLI, add ports 9001-9002 to the NSG for your n4a-vnet: